andrew-jacobs/w65c816sxb-forth/README.md

 The code is split into two modules namely:

-- The sxb65c02sxb.asm file is a general purpose vector handler and UART interrupt handler (to get around hardware problems in the W65C51 ACIA chip).
+- The w65c816sxb.asm file is a general purpose vector handler and UART handler (to get around hardware problems in the W65C51 ACIA chip).

 - The ans-forth.asm file is implements the forth environment.
 This file includes device.asm to implement hardware specific words.